 Getting rid of grit is paramount when making clams, and all you need are a few bowls, cold water, a scrub brush, and a little patience.
-Learn how to clean your clams, plus how to choose clams, shuck clams, and what to cook with them too.
+Learn how to clean your clams, plus how to choose clams, shuck clams, and what to cook with fresh clams too.

 How to Choose Clams

 When buying live bivalves, regardless of what type of clams you’re after, look for ones that are tightly closed, without any obvious cracks or chips in their shells.
 (One caveat: soft shell clams will not be completely closed.)
 They should smell fresh and clean—reject any hint of fishiness or ammonia, sure signs of spoilage.
 If you have a significant distance to go between the market and home again, pack them next to something cold, and make sure they’re not tightly closed in a plastic bag or they may suffocate.

 Ideally, don’t.
 They’re best cooked as soon as possible after purchasing, but you can hold them in the fridge for up to 2 days if need be.
 Place them in a bowl or other open container.
 Some sources recommend covering the bowl with a damp cloth or cheesecloth, while others say there’s no need, but one thing’s for sure: storing live clams in a closed container or submerged in water will kill them, which you don’t want to do (yet).

 First, check for any bad apples—er, clams.
 Tap the top shell of any open clams, and if any of them don’t close themselves back up, discard them, as they’re dead.
 As mentioned above, soft shell clams won’t close completely, but when you give the shell a tap, the neck of the clam should retract to some degree.
 If there’s no movement, toss it.